-The result in this round of the Wix vs. GoDaddy website builder comparison is a tie.
+The result in this round is a tie.
 Each of the companies offers suitable and reasonably priced website builder and hosting plans for every need and budget.
 Both offer excellent value for money for their plans.

 GD has a completely free plan, while Wix offers a 14-day risk-free trial via its money-back guarantee.

 The good news is that you can always cancel your subscription and that you can try out each option before deciding which one – Wix or GoDaddy you want to commit to.

 Both solutions allow users to set up very attractive and professional-looking websites of every type.
 While both companies offer access to exceptional themes and templates and editing tools, there are some differences between the two, namely:

 - A wide variety of template and theme categories to pick from to build your website